Alexander Mattison's performance was best and worst of times for Vikings

-Alexander Mattison spent roughly 4 ½ hours in one of the best, worst, happy, sad, up, down and then up again stress-testing days you'll ever seen an NFL player experience on game day.
+Alexander Mattison spent roughly 4 ½ hours in one of the best, worst, happy, sad, up, down and then up again stress-testing days you'll ever see an NFL player experience on game day.

 "It was a little bit of an emotional roller coaster," the running back said after the Vikings edged the lowly Lions 19-17 on Greg Joseph's 54-yard field goal as time expired at U.S. Bank Stadium.